null

 The solutions we laid out are known to be effective and are likely your best option to reduce the noise coming into your home, but here are a few things to consider as you’re coming up with your soundproofing plan.

-• Double check doors and windows for gaps: Doors and windows are the biggest culprits in excessive noise.
+- Double check doors and windows for gaps: Doors and windows are the biggest culprits in excessive noise.
+There are a lot of things that can cause a door to let in unwanted noise.
 If you find gaps, seal them up with things like weather stripping, acoustical sealant, or a door seal kit.

-• DON’T use acoustical products: People often mistakenly use products like acoustic or sound absorbing foam or sound absorption materials for their soundproofing projects.
-These products are useful in their place, which is improving acoustics inside a space.
+- DON’T use acoustical products: People often mistakenly use products like acoustic panels and sound absorption foam for their soundproofing projects.
+Sound absorbing materials are useful for improving acoustics inside a space.
 Adding acoustic material to your walls or windows might be great for your upcoming acapella performance, but it won’t do anything to keep noise out.
 Instead opt for dense, airtight barriers.